 Teaching is just not natural for me.
 Being an introvert, I find teaching classes to be incredibly draining having to constantly be “on.”
 Plus, I’ve known for a long time that I hate being the centre of attention and being a teacher means having people’s attention on me.
 I just feel unnatural and uncomfortable.

 Group classes were manageable because I could get the students talking to each other more.
 However, during one on one lessons, any lull in the conversation made me feel the need to fill the silence.
-Especially if it is with a new student who I don’t know as well.
+Especially if it is a new student who I don’t know as well.
 I just ramble on and one which is a terrible idea for a teacher.
 The student needs to be doing more of the talking!

 2. Just because you speak the language doesn’t mean you can teach it

 Being fluent in a language doesn’t mean you can teach it well.
 There is definitely an art of maintaining attention and to explaining difficult concepts.
 My students knew so much more than me about English grammar and the “rules” of the language.
-Sentences that come natural to me can be difficult to explain to someone who is learning the language.
+Sentences that come naturally to me can be difficult to explain to someone who is learning the language.
 Phrasal verbs, especially, are the worse.
 There is no real explanation why you get on a bus or tram, but you get in a car.

 One example specific to Hungarian is around getting on and off things.
 In Hungarian, if want to say “I get on the tram”, you say “felszállok a villamosra” which literally translate into “I get up the tram.”
 No wonder students were confused with when to use “on” and when to use “up”.
 I only figured this out myself when I was learning Hungarian.